NUKIB/misp/README.md

 ### Updating

-When a new MISP is released, also new container image is created.
-For updating MISP and MISP Modules, just run these commands in the folder that contains `docker-compose.yml` file.
+When a new MISP is released, a new container image is also created.
+To update MISP and MISP Modules, just run these commands in the folder that contains `docker-compose.yml` file.
 These commands will download the latest images and recreate containers.
 All data will be preserved.

     docker compose pull